What type of content do you primarily create?

 ASMR stands for “autonomous sensory meridian response” — it's a tingly, relaxing sensation that some people get when they hear certain soft, whispery sounds.
 Videos that depict these sounds are huge on YouTube.
 Examples include soap carving, keyboard typing, slime, drawing, and other videos that capture the sound of an action but no other audio.

 Many people have created successful channels out of this type of video alone.
+ASMR is one of the most popular faceless YouTube channel ideas, allowing creators to maintain anonymity while still building a substantial audience.
 Consider how you might be able to create satisfying ASMR content for your channel.

 3. Life hacks

-If there’s one thing people love, it’s a quick way to make their lives easier.
-That’s why life hack videos are so popular.
-Create a YouTube channel where you share life hacks — or try life hacks that others have shared to see if they actually work.
+If there's one thing people love, it's a quick way to make their lives easier.
+That's why life hack videos are so popular on YouTube.
+Create a channel where you share life hacks — or try life hacks that others have shared to see if they actually work.
 This content can be both helpful and entertaining, which can build a large and engaged following.
+Life hack channels also perform well with YouTube's algorithm since they typically have high watch time.

 4. Product reviews